moorejacob2017/Stricture/README.md

 ## Making a schedule in YAML
 `Schedules` have many different ways to be instantiated and initialized.
-On of the easiest ways to create a schedule is to import it from a yaml file with `from_yaml_file`.
+One of the easiest ways to create a schedule is to import it from a yaml file with `from_yaml_file`.
 Below is an explaination of how to format a schedule with yaml.
 ```yaml
 # Days are classified into 1 of 3 modes: restricted, unrestricted, and prohibited.
 #   restricted - Days are considered in schedule, but only for the